-Cytoscape requires Java 17.
+Cytoscape requires Java 11.

-- We recommend a 64 bit Java Runtime Environment (JRE) such as OpenJDK 17. - While Cytoscape versions prior to v3.2 run on Java 6, Oracle and other JVM suppliers have dropped Java 6 support.
-Consequently, Cytoscape v3.2 and later don't support Java 6.
-With v3.3, we also dropped support for Java 7, and with the release of Cytoscape v3.8 we dropped support for Java 8.
-With v3.10, we dropped support for Java 11, for the same reason.
+- While Cytoscape versions prior to v3.2 run on Java 6, Oracle and other JVM suppliers have dropped Java 6 support.
+Consequently, Cytoscape v3.2 and later don't support Java 6 either.
+With v3.3, we also dropped support for Java 7, and with the release of Cytoscape v3.8 we dropped support for Java 8, for the same reason. - We recommend a 64 bit Java Runtime Environment (JRE) such as OpenJDK 11.